 Ideal usage: Trips where water will be abundant and kayaking.

 Waterproofing: Can float on water for up to 30 minutes, also comes with waterproof protection against light rain and splashes.

-Weather reports: It monitors current weather conditions using NOAA broadcasts to warn you of harsh weather.
+Weather reports: It monitors current weather conditions using NOAA weather channels broadcasts to warn you of harsh weather.

 8. Floureon 4 Packs Walkie Talkies

-Floureon walkie-talkies are budget-friendly 4 two-way units appropriate for and loved by kids.
-The price is very much lower than other two-way radios even when this set is of 4 units, actually!
-It, however, doesn’t come with a battery charger.
+Floureon walkie-talkies or radios are budget-friendly 4 two-way units appropriate for and loved by kids.
+It is the best long range walkie talkie for children.
+The price is very much lower than other two-way radios even when this set is of 4 units/radios!
+It, however, the radios don’t come with a battery charger.

-Features: Clear and loud sound; strong signals in little distances along with strong reception; sturdy enough to take a beating; 22 channels and 121 privacy codes; safe for kids (environment-friendly material build); simple to use yet effective at shorter ranges.
+Features: Clear and loud sound; strong signals in little distances (for a few miles) along with strong reception coverage; sturdy enough to take a beating; 22 channels and 121 privacy codes; safe for kids (environment-friendly material build); simple to use yet effective at shorter ranges.